It was 09.40 P.M. on a pleasant Saturday evening (April 2016) that I found myself walking up the entrance slope of the Taj Palace Hotel, New Delhi.

-Ryan mentions that the HubSpot Singapore and Syndey offices are currently building the India market, in addition to their focus on other geographies.
-While Sydney is supporting Australia and New Zealand, the Singapore office is currently covering for Hong Kong, Malaysia, and Philipines.
+Ryan mentions that the HubSpot Singapore and Sydney offices are currently building the India market, in addition to their focus on other geographies.
+While Sydney is supporting Australia and New Zealand, the Singapore office is currently covering for Hong Kong, Malaysia, and Philippines.

 Ryan quizzed me about the possibility of using a Hindi version of the HubSpot India blog to build traction.
 HubSpot has been successful using a native language approach with German, Spanish and Japanese.